johanmic/repotalent/README.md

 ## About Repotalent

-Repotalent is an innovative tool designed to streamline technical recruitment processes.
-It combines automated job description generation with intelligent developer lead sourcing, making it easier for companies to find and attract the right technical talent.
+Repotalent is a platform from creating job descriptions and finding leads.
+Generate a job description from a package.json file, and it will automatically dig through all your repos to find contributors from github to reach out to.

 ## Features